jtisler/anviz/README.md

 # anviz
-Generic server for talking with anviz devices
+Generic server for communicating with with anviz devices

 Server accepts gearman-job-server connection and passes the parameters to devices in client mode